confident-ai/deepeval/README.md

 pip install -U deepeval
 ```

-## [Optional] Create an account
+## Create an account (highly recommended)

-Creating an account on our platform will allow you to log test results, enabling easy tracking of changes and performances over iterations.
+Although optional, creating an account on our platform will allow you to log test results, enabling easy tracking of changes and performances over iterations.
 This step is optional, and you can run test cases even without logging in, but we highly recommend giving it a try.

 To login, run: